Data-Tech-Assessments/AM1-Scenario-Demonstrations/Scenario - Happiness Index/Instructions.md

 ## Overview

-Now that the Titanic dataset has been cleaned, perform the following analysis to explore patterns and insights, especially related to survival.
+Using the cleaned and combined dataset from Scenario 1, perform analysis to explore happiness trends and relationships with other factors.

 ---

 ## Tasks

-### Task 1: General Statistics
+### Task 1: Compare 2018 vs 2019 Happiness Scores

-1. **Average Age**:
-   - Calculate the average age of all passengers

-2. **Highest Fare**:
+- For each country, calculate the difference in happiness score between 2018 and 2019
-   - Identify the passengers who paid the highest fare
+- Identify countries with:

-3. **Embarkation Percentages**:
-   - Calculate the percentage of passengers who embarked from:
-     - Southampton
-     - Cherbourg
+  - Increased happiness
-     - Queenstown
+  - Decreased happiness

+> Tip: Use a calculated column or a Pivot Table for year-over-year comparison

 ---

-### Task 2: Explore Patterns in Survival
+### Task 2: Average Happiness Rating

-Use charts, tables, or summary statistics to explore the relationship between survival and:

-1. **Family Size**:
-   - Compare survival rates across different family sizes
-   - Use bar charts or grouped statistics

-2. **Passenger Class**:
-   - Compare survival by `Passenger Class` (1st, 2nd, 3rd)
-   - Consider stacked bar charts or pivot tables

-3. **Gender**:
-   - Compare survival rates for male and female passengers

-4. **Age**:
-   - Create age groups or use a histogram to compare age vs. survival
-   - Look for trends (e.g. were children more likely to survive?)
+- Calculate the **overall average happiness score** for all countries
+- Compare this average to the **United Kingdom’s** score for both years

 ---

+### Task 3: G7 Country Comparison

+- Identify the following countries:
+  - Canada
+  - France
+  - Germany
+  - Italy
+  - Japan
+  - United Kingdom
+  - United States

+- Calculate the **average happiness score** for G7 countries
+- Compare with global averages

+---

+### Task 4: Happiness vs Population

+- Create a scatter plot of:
+  - Happiness score vs Population
+- Check for any visible trends or correlations

+> Tip: Use logarithmic scale if population sizes vary widely

+---

+### Task 5: Explore Other Variables

+- Examine possible relationships between happiness score and:
+  - GDP per capita
+  - Social support
+  - Healthy life expectancy
+  - Freedom to make life choices
+  - Generosity
+  - Perceptions of corruption

+Steps:

+- Use correlation analysis or scatter plots
+- Identify which variable(s) show the strongest relationship with happiness

+---

 ## Final Checks

-- [ ] Average age calculated
-- [ ] Highest fare payers identified
+- [ ] Year-over-year comparisons complete
-- [ ] Embarkation percentages calculated
+- [ ] UK score compared to global average
-- [ ] Survival analysed by family size
+- [ ] G7 scores analysed
-- [ ] Survival analysed by passenger class
+- [ ] Population correlation visualised
-- [ ] Survival analysed by gender
+- [ ] Other variables reviewed for correlation
-- [ ] Survival analysed by age
+- [ ] Summary of findings written
-- [ ] Charts/tables created and clearly labelled
+- [ ] Final file saved and ready for submission
-- [ ] Insights summarised in brief comments or bullet points